Anglo-Scandinavian Cardiac Outcomes Trial: Blood Pressure-Lowering Arm - ASCOT-BPLA

 Presented by Dr. Peter S. Sever at the March 2005 ACC Annual Scientific Session, Orlando, FL.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Statins, Acute Heart Failure, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Statins, Acute Heart Failure, Hypertension

 Keywords: Perindopril, Bendroflumethiazide, Coronary Disease, Blood Pressure, Primary Prevention, Calcium Channel Blockers, Cholesterol, Hypertension, Myocardial Infarction, Stroke, Chlorthalidone, Diuretics, Heptanoic Acids, Hypercholesterolemia, Pyrroles, Lisinopril, Drug Combinations, Heart Failure, Pravastatin, Amlodipine, Triglycerides, Diabetes Mellitus